THE PLATFORM

 You’ll want to go through your outline and determine which sections need supplemental material so you can plan to create it (or outsource it), in addition to your course videos.

 Some people retain information best visually, with video and images.
-Some people are auditory learners or verbal linguists, and some are a mix of different types.

 Example Of Online Course Content Types